 To me Thurlby Domain feels like a rambling, long-lost English garden in a world where magic just might still exist.

 As of July 2016, Revell and Vicki have finally updated their venue fees for Thurlby Domain.
 The new fees are $230 incl.
 GST to have photos only at Thurlby Domain, $575 incl.
 GST for a wedding ceremony and $3,450 incl.
 GST for ceremony and reception.
 However, obviously double check the pricing and other details with Vicki when you check availability/book.

-I deliberately haven’t posted Revell and Vicki’s contact details here for a reason.
-The love hosting weddings at Thurlby Domain but they don’t want their property too heavily promoted and they don’t want too many weddings there.
+I haven’t posted Revell and Vicki’s contact details here for a reason.
+They love hosting weddings at Thurlby Domain but they don’t want their property too heavily promoted and they don’t want too many weddings there.
 They feel (and I totally agree) that part of the beauty of Thurlby Domain is the fact that it’s not a wedding factory and it’s kind of off the radar.
 If you are keen to have your wedding at Thurlby Domain please contact me for Revell and Vicki’s contact details.

 Ceremony: Yes / Reception: No / Seating capacity: TBA / Catering provided: Yes / On-site accommodation: No / Distance from Queenstown: 35 km